 - admin.phacility.com → Choose an Instance

-You can edit members of the billing account by navigating to:
+You can edit members of the billing account for an instance by navigating to:

-Adding users here gives them total control over all instances attached to the billing account: for example, they can invite users or disable the instance.
+Adding users here gives them total control over all instances attached to the billing account.

-If you manage multiple instances, note that this will also give them power over all of the instances associated with that billing account.
+If your billing account is used to manage multiple instances, note that this will also give the new instance manager power over all of the instances associated with that billing account.

-To invite new members, use Invite Members.
-You can view current members and pending invites by clicking View Members.
+To invite new members, use Members.
+You can view current members and pending invites.

 If you send an invite by mistake, you can cancel it from:

-- View Members → Choose a Member → Cancel Invitation
+- Members → Choose a Member → Cancel Invitation

-To quickly find a user's profile from the administrative console, do this:
+To quickly find a user's profile from the instance manager console, do this:

-- View Members → Choose a Member → View Profile
+- Members → Choose a Member → View Profile

 This will take you to their profile on the instance itself, and let you make changes to their instance account (provided your account has administration privileges on the instance).

-Note that making a user an administrator on the instance does not let them manage the instance in the instance console, see above for discussion.
+Note that making a user an administrator on the instance does not make them an instance manager for the instance.
+See above for discussion.

 If a user loses their phone, you can strip multi-factor authentication from their instance account:

-- View Members → Choose a Member → Strip Multi-Factor Auth
+- Members → Choose a Member → Strip Multi-Factor Auth

 This is equivalent to running bin/auth strip from the command line.